NEARLY 75% OF ELIGIBLE PATIENTS* PAID AS LITTLE AS $20 PER 30-DAY SUPPLY OF VIMPAT WITH THE VIMPAT PATIENT SAVINGS PROGRAM.1

 VIMPAT administration may predispose to atrial arrhythmias (atrial fibrillation or flutter), especially in patients with diabetic neuropathy and/or cardiovascular disease.

-VIMPAT oral solution contains aspartame, a source of phenylalanine.
+Risks in Patients with Phenylketonuria: VIMPAT oral solution contains aspartame, a source of phenylalanine which can be harmful in patients with phenylketonuria (PKU).
 A 200 mg dose of VIMPAT oral solution (equivalent to 20 mL) contains 0.32 mg of phenylalanine.

-In the placebo-controlled clinical trials, the most frequently seen adverse reaction with VIMPAT was dizziness (31% vs 8% placebo).
+Adjunctive therapy: In the adult placebo-controlled clinical trials, the most frequently seen adverse reaction with VIMPAT was dizziness (31% vs 8% placebo).
 Other common adverse reactions occurring in ≥10 percent of VIMPAT-treated patients, and greater than placebo, were headache, nausea, and diplopia.

-In the clinical trial, adverse reactions were generally similar to those observed and attributed to drug in adjunctive placebo-controlled trials, with the exception of insomnia (occurred at a higher rate of ≥2%).
+Monotherapy: In the adult clinical trial, adverse reactions were generally similar to those observed and attributed to drug in adjunctive placebo-controlled trials, with the exception of insomnia (occurred at a higher rate of ≥2%).

-The loading dose should be administered with medical supervision considering the VIMPAT pharmacokinetics and increased incidence of CNS adverse reactions.
+VIMPAT injection is for intravenous and adult use only when oral administration is temporarily not feasible.
+The loading dose for adult patients should be administered with medical supervision considering the VIMPAT pharmacokinetics and increased incidence of CNS adverse reactions.
+The safety of VIMPAT injection and the use of a loading dose in pediatric patients have not been studied.
 Dosage adjustments are recommended for patients with mild or moderate hepatic impairment or severe renal impairment.
 Use in patients with severe hepatic impairment is not recommended.
 Perform dose titration with caution in all patients with renal and/or hepatic impairment.

 VIMPAT is a Schedule V controlled substance.